-- BUG: A bug was fixed.
+- SEC: Security improvements.
+Typically an infinite loop that was possible. - BUG: A bug was fixed.
 Likely there is one or multiple issues.
 Then write in the BODY: Closes #123 where 123 is the issue number on GitHub.
 It would be absolutely amazing if you could write a regression test in those cases.
-That is a test that would fail without the fix. - ENH: A new feature!
+That is a test that would fail without the fix.
+A bug is always an issue for pypdf users test code or CI that was fixed is not considered a bug here. - ENH: A new feature!
 Describe in the body what it can be used for. - DEP: A deprecation either marking something as "this is going to be removed" or actually removing it. - PI: A performance improvement.
 This could also be a reduction in the file size of PDF files generated by pypdf. - ROB: A robustness change.
 Dealing better with broken PDF files. - DOC: A documentation change. - TST: Adding / adjusting tests. - DEV: Developer experience improvements e.g. pre-commit or setting up CI - MAINT: Quite a lot of different stuff.
 Performance improvements are for sure the most interesting changes in here.
 Refactorings as well. - STY: A style change.
 Something that makes pypdf code more consistent.
 Typically a small change.
+It could also be better error messages for end users.